Cops and robbers on directed and undirected abelian Cayley graphs: Constructions with cop number

-Our construction in Theorem \ref{directedLowerBound} implies that if Meyniel's conjecture holds for strongly connected directed graphs, written as $c(G)\leq c\sqrt{n}$, then the constant must respect $c\geq 1$.
-Furthermore, from Theorem \ref{directedLowerBound}, we can construct a Meyniel extremal family of strongly connected directed graphs with cop number $(1-o(1)) \sqrt{n}$.
-It is shown in \cite{Seamone} and \cite{Baird} that there exist graph families on $n$ vertices with cop number $\Omega(\sqrt{n})$, but the multiplicative constant of $1-o(1)$ is the largest constant of any known construction for directed graphs.
+Our construction in Theorem \ref{directedLowerBound} implies that if Meyniel's conjecture holds for strongly connected directed graphs, written as $c(\Gamma)\leq c\sqrt{n}$, then the coefficient must respect $c\geq 1$.
+Although our construction in Theorem \ref{directedLowerBound} uses a digraph whose order is the square of a prime, by using a common argument based on the density of primes (c.f. \cite[Corollary 4.2]{pawelRandom}), we may extend our construction to give a digraph with an order of any large integer $n$ and a cop number of $(1 - o(1)) \sqrt{n}$.
+This will give us a Meyniel extremal family of digraphs.
+It is shown in \cite{Baird, BonatoBurgess, Seamone, pawelRandom} that there exist graph and digraph families on $n$ vertices with cop number $\Omega(\sqrt{n})$, but to the authors' knowledge, our multiplicative coefficient of $1-o(1)$ is the largest of any digraph construction.

-\begin{coro} For $n$ sufficiently large, there exists a strongly connected directed graph on $n$ vertices with cop number at least $\sqrt{n - 2n^{0.7625}} = (1-o(1)) \sqrt{n}$. \end{coro} \begin{proof} We borrow a lemma from number theory which tells us that for $x$ sufficiently large, there exists a prime in the interval $[x-x^{0.525}, x]$ \cite{Baker}.
+\begin{coro} For $n$ sufficiently large, there exist a strongly connected directed graph on $n$ vertices with cop number at least $\sqrt{n - 2n^{0.7625}} = (1-o(1)) \sqrt{n}$. \end{coro} \begin{proof} We borrow a lemma from number theory which tells us that for $x$ sufficiently large, there exists a prime in the interval $[x-x^{0.525}, x]$ \cite{Baker}.
 From this lemma it follows that for sufficiently large $x$, there exists a square of a prime in the interval $[x - 2x^{0.7625}, x]$.